mindz-eye/MYTableViewIndex/README.md

 ## Installation

+### CocoaPods

 MYTableViewIndex is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ````ruby
 pod 'MYTableViewIndex'
 ````
+### Manually

+Download and drop all .swift files from MYTableViewIndex folder to your project.

 ## Objective-C